Relational Heritage Spaces

 Written for the journal Re:vize as part of a special issue on Women and Work, this public essay draws on my MSCA Post-doctoral research to explore what museums do — or fail to do — with the material legacy of dissolved female convents.
 When monasteries were secularized across Europe in the 18th and 19th centuries, their sacred objects entered museum collections as supposedly gender-neutral artifacts.
 This essay asks what is lost when that happens, and whose history and work disappears with it.

-Open Access Funded by MSCA Video
+Open Access Video Funded by MSCA

 Conques Across Time.
 Inventions and Reinventions (9th–21st Centuries)